tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Pure was still on the roster until after KL when they got miero
+**How did this roster happen?** After their TI12 run, Pure was still the offlaner on this team until after KL when they traded him out for Miero.

 **How was their season?**